natalieagus/50033-2022/_unity/1_unity_for_newborns_2.md

 You can adjust `speed, upSpeed,` and `maxSpeed`, as well as **Mario’s** `Mass` and `GravityScale` to make the movement feels natural.

-* The scoreText should increase whenever Mario successfully jumps over Gomba and
+* The scoreText should increase whenever Mario successfully jumps over goomba and
-* The game shall stop abruptly when Mario collides with Gomba.
+* The game shall stop abruptly when Mario collides with goomba.

 <img src="https://www.dropbox.com/s/sdi5a58pjmybfs5/25.png?raw=1"  class="center_ninety"/>